How to Choose a Winter Tent

 Poles

-A major feature of 4-season tents is the sturdy geometry and durable pole construction.
-MSR utilizes Easton® Syclone™ poles, which use light, cutting-edge composite materials to resist breaking even in fierce winds.
+A significant feature of 4-season tents is the sturdy geometry and durable pole construction.
+MSR utilizes Easton® Syclone™ poles, which use light, cutting-edge composite materials to resist breaking, even in fierce winds.

 Tent Doors

-When choosing your tent features, it’s beneficial to consider the number of doors you’ll need based on the number of occupants to maximize sleeping space and ease of entry and exit.
+When choosing your tent features, it’s beneficial to consider the number of doors you’ll need.
+Two doors will maximize sleeping space and provide easy entry and exit.

 Ventilation

 Balancing winter warmth with lightweight packability is an important consideration.
-All MSR 4-season tents offer strategic mesh and built-in ventilation; ski-touring-specific tents like the Access series trend towards increased breathability and lighter weight, while mountaineering tents offer greater warmth for high-altitude nights.
+All MSR 4-season tents offer strategic mesh and built-in ventilation.
+Ski touring-specific tents like the Access series trend towards increased breathability and lighter weight, while mountaineering tents offer greater warmth for high-altitude nights.
+Single-wall tents will have the least ventilation but can’t be beaten when it comes to weight savings.

 Vestibules